 Sandalwood

 One of my all-time favorite essential oils, sandalwood adds a wonderful, long-lasting scent to any fall diffuser blend.
-It has a woodsy smell, as it comes from wood, but it’s not overpowering at all.
-It is a very calming essential oil.
+It has a woodsy, calming aroma that is not overpowering.

 Douglas Fir